-A six step picture tutorial to learn how to wrap a box with a lid to be able to use it again and again.
-Reuse, recycle, AND make your wrapping easier and go faster every year.
+A step-by-step picture tutorial to learn how to wrap a box with a lid and use it again and again.
+Create beautiful boxes, reuse, recycle, AND make your holiday wrapping easier and go faster every year.

 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.